-The data connector report is a comprehensive guide that explains what data connectors are, why they are essential for data spaces, and which aspects to consider to make them interoperable.
+The data connector report is a comprehensive guide that explains what data connectors are, why they are essential for data spaces, and which aspects to consider making them interoperable.
 It also provides a clear and comprehensive overview of the different types of data connectors, their features and adoption scenarios.
 Since the September version, more information on the connectors has been added to provide additional details on their technical features, such as type of identity management, access control, usage control, protocols supported.
 This allows not only for a more accurate and comprehensive insight of the different connectors, but it also paves the way for future comparisons, taxonomies, and analysis on how the different connectors evolved.
 The Report also showcases other emerging solutions and technologies for data spaces, highlighting the role of IDSA and other relevant initiatives in this context and fostering a shared vision for future alignment and interoperability.

-Some additional insights can be derived from a first analysis of the information provided in this Data Connector Report.
+Some exclusive insights can be derived from a first analysis of the information provided in this Data Connector Report.
+First of all, among the 31 connectors described in 2 Implementations of data connectors, 13 connectors are reported to be open source, two partially open source and 16 closed source.
 Four major development streams for data connectors can be identified.
 The first one is the Eclipse Dataspace Components, which serves as a foundation for seven different connector variants.
 The second one is the Dataspace Connector, which is used as a foundation in seven connector variants.
 The third one is the TNO Security Gateway (TSG), which is used as a basis by two different connectors.
 The fourth one is the TRUE Connector, which serves as a foundation for one additional connector.
-Beyond this, the Report contains seven unique variants of data connector implementations.
+Beyond this, the Report contains nine unique variants of data connector implementations.